top of page

 Origins and Composition

 The anthem we now know as Lupang Hinirang began as a revolutionary march — born in a time of upheaval, hope, and the desire for freedom.
+The Philippine National Anthem Lupang Hinirang is the full official title, reflecting its significance as a symbol of national pride and unity.
 Here's how it came to life:

 Commissioned for Independence